Quintuplet Cluster: Discovery and naming

-The Quintuplet was originally identified in 1983 as a pair of infra-red sources in a 2.5 micron survey of the galactic centre.
-These two sources were numbered 3 and 4, and later referred to with the acronym GCS for Galactic Centre Source.
+The Quintuplet was originally identified in 1983 as a pair of infra-red sources in a 2.5 micron survey of the galactic center.
+These two sources were numbered 3 and 4, and later referred to with the acronym GCS for Galactic Center Source.
 GCS-3 was later resolved into four sources, labelled I–IV, that together with GCS-4 formed a compact quintuplet of unusually bright small objects.
 They were assumed to be young hot luminous stars surrounded by dust shells and therefore extremely reddened.

-In 1990, a total of 15 sources in the Quintuplet region was studied in more detail at several wavelengths, later referred to by Q or GMM (after the authors Glass, Moneti, and Moorwood) numbers.
+In 1990, a total of 15 sources in the Quintuplet region were studied in more detail at several wavelengths, later referred to by Q or GMM (after the authors Glass, Moneti, and Moorwood) numbers.
 The original five stars were identified as numbers Q1, Q2, Q3, Q4, and Q9, with additional sources Q5 and Q6 identified as part of the same cluster.
 They were still considered to be protostars reddened by surrounding dust.

 In 1994, several stars were identified as having broad helium emission lines in their spectra, and some showed narrow hydrogen emission lines.
 This was completely unexpected for protostars, instead suggesting the objects were much more evolved stars.
-Shortly afterwards two emission line stars were classified as Wolf–Rayet stars, and a third as a Luminous Blue Variable that was thought to be one of the most luminous stars in the galaxy.
+Shortly afterwards two emission line stars were classified as Wolf–Rayet stars, and a third as an LBV that was thought to be one of the most luminous stars in the galaxy.
 A small number of red supergiants were also identified, narrowing the likely age of the cluster.

-In 1999, a study of nearly 600 stars in the cluster showed that the Quintuplet contained more Wolf–Rayet stars than any known cluster, as well as a second Luminous Blue Variable.
+In 1999, a study of nearly 600 stars in the cluster showed that the Quintuplet contained more Wolf–Rayet stars than any known cluster, as well as a second LBV.
 The numbers from this survey are referred to as qF, or sometimes as FMM after all three authors (but not QMM).
-A 2008 study of the cluster used LHO numbers for the members and clarified the status of the unusual reddened Wolf–Rayet stars as WC stars surrounded by dust presumed to be formed from colliding winds between the WR component and a less evolved OB companion.
+A 2008 study of the cluster used LHO numbers for the members and clarified the status of the unusual reddened Wolf–Rayet stars as WC stars (a subtype of Wolf-Rayet stars with strong carbon-oxygen emission lines in their spectra) surrounded by dust presumed to be formed from colliding winds between the WR component and a less evolved OB companion.

 The cluster was also catalogued as a first magnitude "stellar" source at 4.2 microns in the Air Force Geophysics Lab survey and given the number 2004 (AFGL 2004).